alexjlockwood/avocado/README.md

 avdo *.xml

 # Optimize a VD/AVD file and write the output to a new file.
-avdo vector.xml -o vector.min.xml
+avdo vector.xml -o vector_min.xml

 # Optimize a VD/AVD using standard input and standard output.
-cat vector.xml | avdo -i - -o - > vector.min.xml
+cat vector.xml | avdo -i - -o - > vector_min.xml

 # Optimize (and overwrite) all of the VD/AVD files in a directory.
 avdo -d path/to/directory